Wiring the Cabinet I/O Board in a FAST Neuron-controlled pinball machine¶

 The Smart Power Filter Board has a header which simulates the switch status which you could plug into a switch input on the Cabinet I/O board if you wanted to get a switch notification of the door opening and closing.
 However, one of the "smart" parts of the smart power filter board is 48V current monitoring, so the board will know when its power gets cut off which the host computer can find out about via the Expansion Bus.
 So you don't really need to run the wires all the way down to the Cabinet I/O board if you don't want to.

-Bill acceptor / card reader wiring
+Bill acceptor / card reader wiring¶

 If you're building a machine for use in a commercial setting, you'll most likely have a bill acceptor (bill validator) or card reader.
-Wiring these is fairly straightforward as well, and the FAST Cabinet I/O board has a dedicated header J10 for these devices.
+Wiring these is fairly straightforward as well, and the FAST Cabinet I/O board has a dedicated header J10

-J10 changed between board revs FP-I/O-0024-3 and FP-I/O-0024-4
+J10 changed between board revs FP-I/O-0024-3

-Prior to the -4 revision of this board, J10 was 11 pins and had a slightly different pinout.
-The function of the boards is the same, the additional pins are just for convenience.
-The -4 revision is the only version that's been sold publicly and most likely what you have.
+revision is the only version that's been sold publicly and most likely what you have.
 If you have an older board, you can still use it, just verify the label on the board for the pinouts.

 Similar to the coin door wiring, there are no standards for the bill validator wiring, but if you focus on wires you actually need, it's pretty straightforward.

-Choosing a bill validator
+Choosing a bill validator¶

 The most important thing for a bill validator in a FAST Pinball modern machine is to pick one that runs on 12 volts.
 There are multiple standards for validators, including 12, 24, and 48 VDC, as well as line voltage 120-240VAC.
 Obviously a validator that runs on something other than 12V means you need to find a way to get that voltage into your cabinet and it will probably be a pain.
 So get a 12V validator.